Validation-Solutions/perfex-module-template/README.md

-# PerfexCRM-Module-Boilerplate
+# PerfexCRM-Module-Template
-A Module Boilerplate for PerfexCRM
+A Module Template Boilerplate for PerfexCRM

 ## References